How I Used Miles to Book a Life-Changing Trip to Vietnam, Spending Less Out of Pocket Than My Expenses Back Home

 - Park Hyatt Saigon – This stunning hotel is a category 4 Hyatt hotel, and costs 15,000 Hyatt points per night.
 You could redeem a free night certificate here from the brand new World of Hyatt card (our review of the World of Hyatt card)

 - InterContinental Hotel Saigon: Another conveniently located and beautiful hotel that you can find for 35,000 IHG points per night.
-Folks who have the IHG Rewards Club Premier card can use their free night voucher here (our review of IHG Premier card)
+Folks who have the IHG Rewards Club Premier Credit Card can use their free night voucher here.

 - Renaissance Riverside Hotel Saigon: A Marriott hotel that is just 25,000 Marriott points per night.
 The welcome bonus from the Marriott Rewards Premier Plus card (our review of the Marriott Rewards Premier Plus) earns you 100,000 Marriott bonus points after spending $5,000 in the first 3 months of account opening.
 This is enough to stay for 4 nights with points and get the 5th award night free with the 5th award night perk (restictions may apply).